Rules and Regulations

 - Competitors must be in good physical health.
 This refers to any illness or injury that may affect the safety of you and/or others around you.
 Examples include any virus which may be passed to other competitors or cause dizziness, drowsiness or fainting spells or having an injury that will affect the safety of the performance.

-- Competitors agree to complete and sign a PARQ prior to competing.
+- Competitors agree to complete and sign an online waiver prior to competing.
 This will be emailed out to competitors the week of the event.